SC390 - Introduction to Forward Error Correction

 Short Course Description:

 Error-control coding, the technique of adding redundancy in controlled fashion to transmitted data so as to correct errors introduced by noise or other channel impairments, is a key component of modern optical communication systems.
-This course introduces basic concepts in coding and information theory: channel models and channel capacity (the Shannon limit), encoders and decoders (hard-decision and soft-decision), linear block codes, code rate and overhead, Hamming distance, net coding gain, generator matrices, parity-check matrices, syndromes, and finite fields.
-Specific families and constructions of error-correcting codes will be described, including Hamming codes, Reed-Solomon codes, BCH codes, product codes, and concatenated codes.
-Techniques for combining coding with higher-order modulation (such as 16-QAM) will also be described.
-Advanced coding concepts, such as low-density parity-check codes and their decoding, will be described briefly.
+This course introduces basic concepts in coding and information theory: channel models and channel capacity (the Shannon limit), encoders and decoders (hard-decision and soft-decision), linear block codes, code rate and overhead, Hamming distance, net coding gain, generator matrices, parity-check matrices, and syndromes.
+Specific families and constructions of error-correcting codes will be described, including single parity check-, Reed-Muller-, Hamming-, Reed-Solomon-, and BCH codes.
+An overview of FEC codes used in optical communications will be given.

 Short Course Benefits: